At Clarmain Dental in Burlington, our dentists can provide root canal therapy for patients that have developed an infection in the pulp of a tooth.

 Therefore, dental intervention is necessary in order to maintain good oral health, and to prevent future infections from developing.

 How can we help you with a root canal?

-Your dentist will begin with your root canal by applying a local anesthetic.
+Your dentist will begin your root canal by applying a local anesthetic.
 Then, they will proceed to remove the infected pulp from your tooth.

 Once the infected pulp has been removed, your dentist will apply dental material to fill the hollow area in the tooth.

 Then your dentist will place a crown over the area, to strengthen the structure and protect the tooth from future damage.

 Anti-inflammatories or antibiotics may be prescribed after a root canal.